Top 10 things to do around Uluru

 3. Walk the domes of Kata Tjuta

 Grab your walking boots to experience Kata Tjuta, 36 steep domes 20 minutes drive west of Uluru.
-Get the full panorama on the 600m walk to the dune viewing area, take the 2.6km return Walpa Gorge Walk past rare plants to a spearwood grove or do the Valley of the Winds walk, the full 7.4km circuit into the heart of Kata Tjuta (which is actually 200 metres higher than Uluru!).
+Get the full panorama on the 600m walk to the dune viewing area, take the 2.6km return Walpa Gorge Walk past rare plants to a spearwood grove or do the Valley of the Winds walk, the full 7.4km circuit into the heart of Kata Tjuta (which is actually 200m higher than Uluru!).

 4. Indulge in the Sounds of Silence

-The ultimate starry dining experience is the three-course Sounds of Silence dinner at Uluru.
-Sip sparkling wine and taste canapes from atop a red desert dune as the setting sun changes Uluru's colours.
+The ultimate starry dining experience is the 3-course Sounds of Silence dinner at Uluru.
+Sip sparkling wine and taste canapes from atop a red desert dune as the setting sun changes Uluru’s colours.
 Then feast on bush tucker-inspired delicacies paired with fine Australian wine.
 After dinner, an astronomer brings to life the planets and galaxies of the Australian night sky.

 5. Hike Kings Canyon

 Rise early to tackle the 3.5-hour rim walk of Kings Canyon, a 150m-tall sandstone bluff in the Watarrka National Park, a three-hour drive from Uluru.
 The challenging 500-step climb rewards you with views from the summit over lush forests and waterholes before you descend into the green ‘Garden of Eden’ in the belly of the canyon.
 Or take the shady, easier creek walk through the canyon floor.